Freihofer's Run for Women

 In 2005, the race was won in record time by Asmae Leghzaoui, though several world class athletes boycotted the event due to Leghzaoui's history of using illegal substances.
 Her course record was broken by Emily Chebet who ran a time of 15:12 to win the 2010 race.
 Betty Jo Geiger remains the record holder for the 10K race with her 1986 winning time of 32:13.

-The 5K course, certified by USA Track & Field, begins and ends near the New York State Museum on Albany's Madison Avenue.
-It heads westwards and enters Washington Park after the first kilometer.
-The course twists along the footpaths through the park before heading north along Lake Avenue around the half-way point.
-After heading east along Western and Washington Avenue, the route turns south, looping back onto Madison Avenue, and then heads downhill directly to the finish.
+For many years the 5K course, certified by USA Track & Field, began and ended near the New York State Museum on Albany's Madison Avenue.
+It headed west entering Washington Park after the first kilometer.
+The course twisted along the footpaths through the park before heading north along Lake Avenue around the half-way point.
+After heading east along Western and Washington Avenue, the route turned south, looping back onto Madison Avenue, and then headed downhill directly to the finish.
+The course now starts on Washington Avenue, in front of Albany City Hall and in the shadow of the New York State Capitol.
+The 5k (and 3K) run up Washington before turning into Washington Park for a scenic loop.
+The race exits the park back onto Washington for a fast downhill finish.

+In 2024 the sponsor changed from Freihofer's to Sara Lee® Delightful® Bread.
+The race continues to offer bread (Sara Lee Delightful) and a box of cookies (Freihofer's) to all participants (including cookies for the Capital Kids 3K and Kids Runs).
+A popular health and fitness expo is held on the Thursday and Friday before the event at the Armory at Russell Sage College.